Asiatyrannus: Validity

-Voris et al. (2025) reidentified Asiatyrannus as a juvenile tyrannosaurine sharing at least four synapomorphies with a late-diverging clade comprising Alioramini and Tyrannosaurini.
+In 2025, Voris and colleagues noted six traits in ZMNH M30360, the Asiatyrannus xui holotype, initially regarded as diagnostic to this species that it shares with Tarbosaurus specimens or other tyrannosaurines (three of which are present only in immature specimens).
+As such, they reidentified Asiatyrannus as a juvenile tyrannosaurine sharing at least four synapomorphies with a late-diverging clade comprising Alioramini and Tyrannosaurini.
 They postulated that large Tyrannosaurus-like teeth previously identified from the Nanxiong Formation may in fact belong to a mature form of the same species as Asiatyrannus.
 The researchers concluded that Asiatyrannus is most parsimoniously regarded as a juvenile member of the Tyrannosaurini that is difficult to distinguish—but is potentially distinct—from Tarbosaurus.
 The size and proportions of the skull are almost identical to those of juvenile specimens of this genus.

+In 2026, Raun and colleagues published a reassessment of Raptorex—another Asian tyrannosauroid known from an immature specimen considered by some researchers to belong to a young Tarbosaurus—and Asiatyrannus.
+They recognized striking similarities of these genera to specimens widely recognized as juvenile Tarbosaurus bataar, and agreed with Voris et al. (2025) that histological evidence does not support ZMNH M30360 as approaching maturity.
+They concluded that Asiatyrannus xui and Raptorex kriegsteini are both likely junior synonyms of T. bataar, which is best known from Mongolia.
+This would drastically expand the known biogeographic range of this species, making it more widespread than Tyrannosaurus rex, its close relative, and other tyrannosaurids.

 Paleoecology

 Asiatyrannus is known from the Nanxiong Formation, which dates to the end of the Maastrichtian age of the late Cretaceous period.
 Large teeth indicate the presence of a large tyrannosaurid in the ecosystem that may actually be a mature form of Asiatyrannus.
 Many other dinosaurs have been described from layers of the formation, including the fellow tyrannosaurid Qianzhousaurus.
 Other theropods include therizinosaurids (Nanshiungosaurus) and many oviraptorids (Banji, Corythoraptor, Ganzhousaurus, Huanansaurus, Jiangxisaurus, Nankangia, Shixinggia, and Tongtianlong).
 The somphospondylan sauropods Gannansaurus and Jiangxititan are also known from the formation.
 The formation's non-dinosaurian fauna includes crocodilians (Jiangxisuchus), lizards (Chianghsia and Tianyusaurus), and turtles (Jiangxichelys).

 The Mongolian Nemegt Formation contains a similar fauna, including the large tyrannosaurine Tarbosaurus, two species of the alioramin Alioramus, and smaller tyrannosauroids such as Bagaraatan.